MatteoBattilana/EzShop/Deliverables/UnitTestReport.md

     <Define here criteria, predicates and the combination of predicates for each function of each class.
     Define test cases to cover all equivalence classes and boundary conditions.
     In the table, report the description of the black box test case and (traceability) the correspondence with the JUnit test case writing the class and method name that contains the test case>
-    <JUnit test classes must be in src/test/java/it/polito/ezshop   You find here, and you can use,  class TestEzShops.java that is executed
+    <JUnit test classes must be in src/test/java/it/polito/ezshop   You find here, and you can use,  class TestEzShops that is executed
     to start tests
     All the methods in the classes without dependecies have been tested.Here have been reported the methods of the classes with some logic inside.
 You can find all the methods here src/test/java/it/polito/ezshop
     >

  ### **Class *BalanceOperationImpl***